HarveyBurton96/milestone-project-heritage-housing-issues/README.md

 # Heritage Housing Issues

-This projects client has the main aim of finding the predicted sale price of houses in Ames, Iowa and understanding the correlation between sale price and houses features.
-Using traditonal analysis and predictive models we have provided a dashbord that the client will be able to use to find the answer to both of these questions.
+This projects client has the aim of finding the predicted sale price of houses in Ames, Iowa and understanding the correlation between sale price and houses features.
+Using traditional analysis and predictive models we have provided a dashboard that presents the solution to both questions for the client.

 Live version is available [here](Fix later)